 Falcon Australia had expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
 The moratorium on hydraulic fracturing has delayed the completion of the drilling and exploration programme.
-Work has however commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
+Work re-commenced in 2019, for details of results to date please refer to pages 10 to 13.